6 Mistakes You May Be Making in Spinning Class

-With spin you have full control over how intense a class will be.
+With spin, you have full control over how intense a class will be.
 “From person to person, gear 10, at a given cadence, can feel very different,” says Lebovitz.
 “Even day-to-day, a person’s energy and ability may fluctuate.”
-So how heavy the tension you on put on your bike (by turning that knob which is typically below the handlebars) is very personal, says Lebovitz.
+So how heavy the tension you put on your bike (by turning that knob which is typically below the handlebars) is personal, says Lebovitz.

 “A good sweat, raised heart rate and breathlessness are generally pretty good indications of hard work in a given ride,” says Lebovitz.
 If it’s feeling easy, turn the knob until you’re feeling it in your legs.

-Lebovitz says to compare your workouts too, and remember where on the dial you worked.
+Lebovitz says to compare your workouts too—remember where on the dial you worked.
 “As a general rule, if the power average does not seem to be improving over say 10 or more rides, the rider is probably not using enough power.”

 Spinning Mistake #4: You’re spending too much energy too early

 Good spin instructors make sure that the class is paced effectively.
-This includes a good warm-up, intense cardio, sufficient strength conditioning and a much-deserved cool down and stretch.
+This includes a good warm-up, intense cardio, sufficient strength conditioning and a much-deserved cool-down and stretch.
 Lebovitz says: “We tell new riders to keep it very easy for the first half of a class in order to ensure they have enough ‘left in the tank’ for the whole ride.
 With experience, riders get a feel for how hard they should start off in order to finish the class.”
-So use the structure of the class to get the most out of it, and use your warm-ups as that, not a gunfire sign to take off!
+Use the structure of the class to get the most out of it, and use your warm-ups as that, not a gunfire sign to take off.